Testing for stationarity of functional time series in the frequency domain: Large-sample results

+The asymptic results under $H_0$ are collected in this section.
+The first theorem establishes that the scaled difference between $\beta_{h,x}^{(T)}$ and $\hat{\beta}_{h,x}^{(T)}$ is negligible in large samples.
+Note that the assumptions here and for other theorems in this section are formulated imposing stationarity on certain moments for the null hypothesis via \ref{Statcase}.
+To verify the results, typically further assumptions on higher-order cumulants are required. \textcolor{black}{These are controlled via \ref{cumglsp}.} \begin{theorem} Let Assumption \ref{windowfunction}, \ref{cumglsp}(12,2) and $C_x$ hold.
+Then, under $H_0$, for any fixed $h$,

+\end{theorem} The proof is given in Section \ref{sec:bounderror} of the Appendix.
+In view of Assumption \ref{windowfunction}, Theorem \ref{boundstatcase} shows that the distributional properties of $\hat{\beta}_{h,x}^{(T)}$ are asymptotically the same as those of $\beta^{(T)}_{h,x}$.
+Note that these rates are necessary for the estimator in \eqref{eq:estimatestat} to be consistent, as is seen from part (a) of Theorem \ref{UnifCon}, which reduces to the stationary case if the process does not depend on $u$.
+They hence do not impose an additional constraint under $H_0$.

-Note that these rates are in fact necessary for the estimator in \eqref{eq:estimatestat} to be consistent, see \cite{pt13}, and therefore do not impose an additional constraint under $H_0$.
-The next theorem derives the second-order structure of $\tproj_h$ for the eigenbased statistics \eqref{eq:testproj_egb}.
-It shows that the asymptotic variance is uncorrelated for all lags $h$ and that there is no correlation between the real and imaginary parts.
+The next theorem derives that, under the additional assumption of fourth-order stationarity, the asymptotic variance is uncorrelated for all lags $h$ and that there is no correlation between the real and imaginary parts.
+For $n\in\mathbb{N}$, set $[n]=\{1,\ldots, n\}$. \begin{theorem} Let Assumption \ref{windowfunction} and $C_x$ hold.
+Suppose further that \ref{Statcase}(4,2) is satisfied.
+Then, for $h_1=h_2=h$,